Thanksgiving is Thursday, November 24, 2016

 Historically, our turkeys have dressed out anywhere from 14# to 22#.
 Once in a while, we will get one that is like 12#, but we can't count on it.
 You can request a specific size turkey, like "14#", but please remember that when you order a turkey, we cannot guarantee a specific weight.
 Please do not request a turkey smaller than 14#.
 You can ask for "smallest" or "largest"; we will do our best to please you.
 Please be willing to take a turkey that is within 3# of your requested weight.
 When you come to pick up your bird, we will work with you to get you as close to the size you want.
 We believe that you will be happily matched up with your turkey.

-1) You can pick up your turkeys here at the BECHARD FAMILY FARM.
-Pickup will be Tuesday, November 22, 2016
+1) You can pick up your turkeys here at BECHARD FAMILY FARM (map link).

-2) You can meet us at our Springfield delivery at HOMEGROWN FOOD the afternoon of Tuesday, November 22, 2016.
+2) You can meet us at our Springfield delivery at HOMEGROWN FOOD (map link).

 This was our pet turkey "Jack"